koolquark/nkmedia/doc/call.md

 This plugin offers an easy to use signalling on top of NkMEDIA, so that you can send _calls_ from any supported client to any other supported endpoint.

-You can call from a registered user, SIP endpoint or Verto session to any of them.
-You only need to supply the _offer_ and destination, and NkMEDIA will locate all destinations beloging to that destination, and start parallel sessions for all of them.
-The first that answers is connected to the caller.
+You can call from a registered user, SIP endpoint or Verto session to any other of them.
+You only need to supply the _offer_ and destination, and NkMEDIA will locate all endpoints beloging to that destination, and wilk start parallel sessions for all of them.
+The first one that answers is connected to the caller.

 * [**Commands**](#commands)
   * [`create`](#create): Create a new call